marifdemirtas/pfp-ebooks/_sources/activity-explaining.rst

 .. shortanswer:: explain_answer

    Write down your best guess of what the code does.
+Please also write your response on your worksheet.

 .. sidebar:: Links to plans